ashcode028/Operating-System-in-action/Just_beginner_things/A2/README.md

 	@echo
 ```
 In 32 bit assembly accessing parameters in stack is the only way to access parameters but in 64
-accessing parameters through stack is not possinble thus defualt registers are used for
+accessing parameters through stack is not possible thus default registers are used for
 accessing.

 - 32 bit assembly [code](Just_beginner_things/A2/q4_32.asm)